Baplar/ResoniteLinuxSplitteningPatches/README.md

   - Audio output does not work (the CSCore library only supports Windows, alternatives are being considered)
   - The clipboard OS integration can not manage rich data like images or files (copying plain text to and from Resonite *might* work, but I can not confirm yet)

+### Flatpak build

+It is also possible to run Resonite in the [Flatpak version of Steam](docs/FlatpakProton.md).

+This setup is almost identical to the one for the native Linux Proton build, with a couple adjustments to account for the fact that the game can not access system-level utilities such as the dotnet runtime or wine.

 ## Full Proton build

 It is also possible to run all of the Resonite processes [directly within Proton](docs/FullProton.md).